 This marketing strategy will help your ideal clients understand whom you help and how you can help them.

 It will help you to build authority and trust, which is essential for making sales.

 And, it will help you to establish a strong marketing foundation from which you can scale your business and grow.

 Well, in the blog post below, I outline ten simple steps you can implement in your service-based small business:

 This step is an easy one to start with, that involves highlighting your expertise within your messaging.

 Brainstorm words that describe what you are an expert in, as well as the words that describe the target market that you specialise in working with.

 Use these words throughout your website copy, your online profiles and within your service descriptions.

-You may also want to consider using words such as expert, specialist, authority, professional, skilled, knowledgeable, trained, qualified, certified, experienced, competent, proficient, talented, accomplished, award-winning, and educated as examples to position yourself as an expert.
+You may also want to consider using words such as expert, specialist, authority, professional, skilled, knowledgeable, trained, qualified, certified, experienced, competent, proficient, talented, accomplished, award-winning, and educated as examples for how to position yourself as an expert.

 Repetition is a crucial component when it comes to positioning yourself as an expert.

 The more you speak or write about your expertise; the more people will remember you for this.